NeuroNetMem/ZMQInterface/README.md

 ### Binary installation
-A binary installation (Linux only for the time being) is provided in XXX
+A binary installation (Linux only for the time being) is provided [here](https://github.com/fpbattaglia/ZMQInterface-linux-binaries)

 - Use the Binary-distributed version of Open-Ephys or compile it from source with the Release configuration.
 - Copy PythonPlugin.so to the `plugins` directory, and you are done.